roshan-c/Sunshine-App-Automation/README.md

 - Linux: You can do this by installing python and pip, then running `python -m pip install -r requirements.txt` in the directory.

-### Linux:
-1. Clone this repository or download the script.
-2.

 ## Configuration

 Before running the script, you need to configure a few paths and your API key: